Book Launch at Tintagel – March 2024

 We spent the summertime training our new ‘Oss rider and Teazers who made their official debut at the next event.

-Cassandra joined the drummers of wonderful Beltane as she enjoys their wild rhythms which are second to none!
+Cassandra joined the drummers of Beltane Border Morris as she enjoys their wild rhythmic music.

-It was wonderful to re-connect with my former Morris team from 20 years ago at this event.
-It provided the opportunity for me to come ‘full circle’; by performing my final Morris dance with them at the All Hallows Dark Gathering.
+It was also wonderful to re-connect with my former Morris team from 20 years ago at this event.
+It provided the opportunity to come ‘full circle’; by performing my final Morris dance with them at the Dark Gathering.
 This event is truly a place ‘between the worlds’ where magical things occur!

 2019

-2019 had a wonderful start with the Chepstow Wassail as we invited Beorma Morris along to this event.
-It was fabulous to catch up with friends we had not seen in a while as we missed them after the break up of Wytchwood Morris.
+2019 had a wonderful start with Beorma Morris joining us at the Chepstow Wassai.
+It was fabulous to catch up with friends we had not seen in a while after the break up of Wytchwood Morris.

 This year the Maris had a Beauty Pageant where Boekka were interviewed.
-There were 33 Maris and ‘Osses, so we were waiting backstage for quite a while before our turn arrived.
+There were 33 Maris and ‘Osses.
+We were waiting backstage for quite a while before our turn arrived.

-My apprentice Teazer and I performed a choreographed dance that I used to perform with my former morris team.
+My apprentice Teazer and I performed a Morris dance from my former Morris side.
 We danced on the bridge around Cassandra and Penkevyll.

 St Pirans Day Redruth 2019

-On St Pirans Day I had work commitments, so I left Penkevyll in the hands of my two Apprentice Teazers and they did a magnificent job!
+I had work commitments on St Pirans Day and left Penkevyll in the hands of my two Apprentice Teazers.
+They did a magnificent job!

 Tintagel Carnival 2019

-Boekka were joined by Mari Arianrhod visiting from Wales for the Carnival procession.
+Boekka were joined by Mari Arianrhod visiting from Wales for the Tintagel Carnival procession.

 Morvargh took more of an active role this year, rode by one of our Teazers.
-I stepped in as co-organiser after the sudden departure of the managers from the Museum of Witchcraft and Magic.
+I stepped in as co-organiser of the event after the sudden departure of the managers from the Museum of Witchcraft and Magic.

 2020

-The Chepstow Wassail was unfortunately cancelled this year, so we attended the Brecon Wassail.
-It is a smaller event; however we were keen to meet up with our Welsh friends who joined us with their Maris.
-Our Teazers also performed with the Welsh dancers, although the dancing in my opinion was better when we rehearsed the previous evening during our drinking session!
+The Chepstow Wassail was unfortunately cancelled this year, so we attended the Brecon Wassail instead.
+It is a smaller event; however we were keen to meet up with our Welsh friends and their Maris.
+Our Teazers performed with the Welsh dancers, although the dancing in my opinion was better when we rehearsed the previous evening during our drinking session!

-Cassandra’s wonderful 70th Birthday Party occurred in March 2020 with our special guests – the fabulous Beltane Border Morris.
-After that, the pandemic arrived and it became one of the strangest years we have known as events were cancelled and the world changed beyond recognition!
-Let us hope we can return to normality as there are many performers missing their music and dance which is an important part of our lives!
+Cassandra had a wonderful 70th Birthday Party in March 2020 with our special guests – Beltane Border Morris.
+Then the pandemic occurred and it became one of the strangest years when events were cancelled.
+The world changed beyond recognition!
+Let us hope we return to normality soon!

 So there you have it….10 years of Boekka and what an incredible, eventful journey!
 I wonder what the next 10 years will bring…… we shall see you soon!!